History of As the World Turns: 2008

 Gwen and Will's Baby - Sofie Duran is sad she gave up her baby and when Gwen and Will Munson choose Alison Stewart and Aaron Snyder to be the godparents to their baby, Hallie Jennifer Munson.
 Everything's going fine until Sofie kidnaps Hallie.
 She turns herself in and then decides that she wants her baby back.
 Gwen and Will win the custody battle.
 Gwen later returns Hallie to Sofie.
 Hallie becomes sick and needs a blood transfusion.
 Sofie tries to call Cole Norbeck, her ex and the baby's father, but there is no answer.
 Sofie realizes that she cannot take care of Hallie so she gives her back to her adopted parents.
 Later Gwen and Will leave town to get a new start.

 Meg's Baby - In 2007, Meg Snyder had an affair with Paul Ryan and she got pregnant and every one thought Craig Montgomery was the father but later it was revealed that Rosanna Cabot switched the lab results and that Paul is really the father.
 When Craig finds out, Rosanna wants him to keep quiet.
 Craig tries to give Meg a drug that will make her have a miscarriage.
 Then he rethinks it and throws her glass that he put it in.
 When Meg takes him to the hospital Chris Hughes tells him his hand is infected by this drug and is suspicious.
 Meg finds out later from her friend Jan that Craig's hand is infected and remembers what happened and begins to wonder if Paul is the father.
 Later she and Paul do a DNA test and that proves Paul is the father.
 When Craig and Paul are fighting and push Meg down and she loses the baby.
 Paul wants Craig arrested but Meg doesn't want that.
 Paul and Rosanna break up and so does Meg and Craig and Rosanna relapses into her coma.

-Bob Hughes Hospital - In 2007, Bob Hughes had a stroke which was cause by a temper flare that Chris Hughes caused.
+Bob Hughes Hospital - In 2007, Bob Hughes had a stroke which was caused by a temper flare that Chris Hughes caused.
 Dusty Donovan overheard them arguing and nobody believes him and Tom Hughes tells him to stay away from his family.
 Dusty believes Chris poisoned his father and wants to find proof and has Alison Stewart spy on him.
 He finally wakes up.
 It was revealed later that Evan Walsh poisoned him.